syncfusion-content/windowsforms-docs/WindowsForms/Maps/Legend.md

 </table>

-## Header for Legend
+## Legend header

-A header for the legend can be added by setting the Title property of the string type.
+A header for the legend can be added by setting the `Title` property of string type.

 ## Categories of Legend